 The Royal Stables have shows on three times a week.
 15 euros per person.
 The stables are free to go into although there isn´t much to see as the horses are not on public view.

 Head over to the Caballerizas to buy tickets here ahead of the show.

 Another option for nighttime enterntainment in Cordoba is a Flamenco Show.
 Click for more details and showtimes> Flamenco in Cordoba

 The show is called Flamenco and Passion in Cordoba, it last 90 minutes and ticket includes one drink per person.
 In an absolutely stunning histoical setting, this is a great way to get the essence of Andalusia during tyour stay in Cordoba.

 The real reason for my return to Cordoba was to visit the Medina Azahara.
-This monument was declared UNESCO World Heritage site recently and I hadn´t visited it since I moved to Andalucia back in 2007.
+This monument was declared UNESCO World Heritage site recently.
+I visited when I moved to Andalucia back in 2007.
 Then have returned this year.

 Medina Azahara is an archaeological site a short drive out of the city on the surrounding hills.
 A palatial city built in 936-940 this was built by the Caliph of Cordoba as a symbol of power.
 This space had aristocratic residences, bath houses, administrative buildings, large garden spaces and a ceremonial mosque.

 Only 10% of the area has been excavated and restored, it´s the main area of the city.
 But with 112 hectares of land in total there still could be some surprises undiscovered.